 And many times, it is the teenager him/herself who is most critical, unable to see beyond a particular less-than-perfect facial feature and focusing an inordinate amount on that feature.

 Rhinoplasty is the cosmetic procedure requested most often by teenagers under the age of 18, according to the American Society for Aesthetic Plastic Surgery.
 However, teenagers and parents need to consider a few things before deciding to go ahead with rhinoplasty procedure.
 The surgery isn’t something to take lightly.

-Dr. Jeffrey Epstein, a board certified facial plastic surgeon who specializes in rhinoplasty, requires the patient to be sufficiently mature- both physically and emotionally.
+Dr. Anthony Bared, a board certified facial plastic surgeon who specializes in rhinoplasty, requires the patient to be sufficiently mature- both physically and emotionally.
 Physically most girls stop growing by age 16, sometimes a bit earlier, and for boys this may be several years later although at 16 to 17 years old this is likely not an issue anymore.

 Emotional maturity is best demonstrated by the teenager having realistic expectations and desires for wanting the surgery, and is making this decision by him/herself, not being made by a parent.
 When thinking about a nose job, parents and teenagers should consider not only the physical maturity of the teen, but also whether the teenager is emotionally able to handle the surgery, the recovery and the changes that result.

 The goal of plastic surgery is to alter the appearance of a particular feature.
 During rhinoplasty, Dr. Bared can straighten a crooked nose, remove a bump, refine the tip, or make a number of other changes.
 If a plastic surgeon performs a nose job before a teenager’s nose has finished growing, however, the results of the surgery might not be long lasting.
 Continued growth of the nose can alter the results or eliminate them completely.